 - CONFIGURE_HAS_OWN_DEVICE_DRIVER_TABLE is defined if the application wishes to provide their own Device Driver Table.
 The table generated is an array of rtems_driver_address_table entries named Device_drivers.
 By default, this is not defined indicating the rtems/confdefs.h is providing the device driver table. - CONFIGURE_MAXIMUM_DRIVERS is defined as the number of device drivers per node.
 By default, this is set to 10. - CONFIGURE_MAXIMUM_DEVICES is defined to the number of individual devices that may be registered in the system.
-By default, this is set to 20. - CONFIGURE_APPLICATION_NEEDS_CONSOLE_DRIVER is defined if the application wishes to include the Console Device Driver.
+By default, this is set to 4.

+- CONFIGURE_APPLICATION_NEEDS_CONSOLE_DRIVER is defined if the application wishes to include the Console Device Driver.
 This device driver is responsible for providing standard input and output using "/dev/console".
 By default, this is not defined. - CONFIGURE_APPLICATION_NEEDS_CLOCK_DRIVER is defined if the application wishes to include the Clock Device Driver.
 This device driver is responsible for providing a regular interrupt which invokes the rtems_clock_tick directive.
 By default, this is not defined. - CONFIGURE_APPLICATION_NEEDS_TIMER_DRIVER is defined if the application wishes to include the Timer Driver.
 This device driver is used to benchmark execution times by the RTEMS Timing Test Suites.
 By default, this is not defined. - CONFIGURE_APPLICATION_DOES_NOT_NEED_CLOCK_DRIVER is defined when the application does NOT want the Clock Device Driver and is NOT using the Timer Driver.
 The inclusion or exclusion of the Clock Driver must be explicit in typical user applications.
-This is intended to prevent the common user error of using the Hello World example as the baseline for an application and leaving out a clock tick source.

-- CONFIGURE_APPLICATION_NEEDS_RTC_DRIVER is defined if the application wishes to include the Real-Time Clock Driver.
+This is intended to prevent the common user error of using the Hello World example as the baseline for an application and leaving out a clock tick source. - CONFIGURE_APPLICATION_NEEDS_RTC_DRIVER is defined if the application wishes to include the Real-Time Clock Driver.
 By default, this is not defined. - CONFIGURE_APPLICATION_NEEDS_WATCHDOG_DRIVER is defined if the application wishes to include the Watchdog Driver.
+By default, this is not defined. - CONFIGURE_APPLICATION_NEEDS_FRAME_BUFFER_DRIVER is defined if the application wishes to include the BSP's Frame Buffer Device Driver.
+Most BSPs do not provide a Frame Buffer Device Driver.
+If this is defined and the BSP does not have this device driver, then the user will get a link time error for an undefined symbol.
 By default, this is not defined. - CONFIGURE_APPLICATION_NEEDS_STUB_DRIVER is defined if the application wishes to include the Stub Device Driver.
 This device driver simply provides entry points that return successful and is primarily a test fixture.
 By default, this is not defined. - CONFIGURE_BSP_PREREQUISITE_DRIVERS is defined if the BSP has device drivers it needs to include in the Device Driver Table.
 This should be defined to the set of device driver entries that will be placed in the table at the FRONT of the Device Driver Table and initialized before any other drivers INCLUDING any application prerequisite drivers.
 By default, this is not defined. - CONFIGURE_APPLICATION_PREREQUISITE_DRIVERS is defined if the application has device drivers it needs to include in the Device Driver Table.
 This should be defined to the set of device driver entries that will be placed in the table at the FRONT of the Device Driver Table and initialized before any other drivers EXCEPT any BSP prerequisite drivers.
 By default, this is not defined. - CONFIGURE_APPLICATION_EXTRA_DRIVERS is defined if the application has device drivers it needs to include in the Device Driver Table.
 This should be defined to the set of device driver entries that will be placed in the table at the END of the Device Driver Table.
 By default, this is not defined.